Aviation

 Located at Building J20, Route 175 on Wallops Island.
 It’s free to visit.
 Open Tuesday through Saturday from 10 a.m. to 4 p.m.

-Located inside the Great Lakes Science Center in Cleveland learn about living in space at the International Space Station.
-Then see the Skylab 3 Apollo Command Module.
+Located inside the Great Lakes Science Center in Cleveland, learn about living in space at the International Space Station.
+Then, yo can see the Skylab 3 Apollo Command Module.

 Located at 601 Erieside Avenue.
 Open Tuesday through Saturday from 10 a.m. to 5 p.m. and Sunday from noon to 5 p.m.
 Adult admission to the Great Lakes Science Center is $19.95, students with ID $18.95 and kids (2 to 12) $14.95.